tlokeshkumar/tlokeshkumar.github.io/_posts/2020-05-14-interpretable-linear-regression-1.md

 \end{equation}
 $$

-Lets code this and understand what we are exactly doing,
+Let's code this and understand what we are exactly doing,

 ```python
 # Note that these functions are a part of a class StandardizedLinearRegression